-It’s highly recommended to use an external microphone with USB for podcasts.
-That is also the most cost-effective way since it does not have to cost a fortune to be good.
-For the cost of only $100-150, you can get a really good microphone does not only give a clear sound but also takes up sound from two ways which make it ideal for podcasting.
+It’s highly recommended to use an external microphone with a USB cord for podcasts.
+It is also the most cost-effective way – a microphone doesn’t have to cost a fortune to be good.
+You can get a really good microphone with only about $100-150 that not only gives you a clear sound, but also picks up sound from different directions, which makes it ideal for podcasting.

 Recording and editing program

 To be able to actually record the sound you get from your new microphone, you need a recording program.
 First of all, you need a device to record the sound with – such as a phone, a tablet, or a computer.
 For Mac, you can use Garageband, Logic Pro X, or Audacity, which you can download for free.
 You also can use Audacity for PC, as well as Adobe Audition, or Hindenburg, to name a few.

 If you want to record an episode remotely with another person, you can use a video call application such as Skype.
 In that case, a separate recording program such as Ecamm or Piezo will help you maintain the best audio quality possible.